simplesamlphp/simplesamlphp/docs/simplesamlphp-authproc.md

 - [`saml:TransientNameID`](./saml:nameid): Generate transient NameID.
 - [`smartattributes:SmartID`](./smartattributes:smartattributes): Generate user ID attribute based on several attributes.

+See the [Third-party modules](https://simplesamlphp.org/modules) page on the SimpleSAMLphp website for externally hosted modules that may provide a processing filter.

 Writing your own Auth Proc Filter